 I’ve also either consulted or worked directly with celebrities such as:

 In addition to producing my own weekly series, I have been a host on various other podcasts in the past.
 Most relate to entertainment: TV, movies and books.
 I no longer host these, but a majority of them are evergreen, so I hope you enjoy.

 As a content creator, I have created and worked on hundreds or projects ranging from feature films, documentaries, shorts, trailers and sizzle reels.
 My roles have included producer, writer, director, cameraman and primarily editor – my original passion.

 My biggest passion has always been storytelling.
 And while I love the visual medium first and foremost, I also enjoy the power of the written word and the ability it has to transcend its readers into a whole imagined world.
-Currently, I am completing my first novel called Elan, Elan which is a coming-of-age story inspired by my upbringing in Slovakia.
+My first novel, called Elan, Elan, which is a coming-of-age story inspired by my upbringing in Slovakia, is available on Amazon.com.
 (And yes, I spent a lot of time in Slovakia as a child – crazy, I know.
 You can always read my bio if you’re curious to know my full story.)

 I also re-purposed my weekly series’ teachings as a course book.
 Don’t worry, it’s not just a collection of the transcripts.
 It simultaneously expands upon and reinforces the lessons I try to impart to my viewers weekly.
 By reading it, it’ll help you better retain the teachings I offer you.
 Plus, each chapter ends by focusing on you—how does each idea apply to you and the ways you can integrate them into your life.
 The latter is achieved via simple exercises, hence why it’s a course book, and not simply a nonfiction book.